 1 in 5 women need a makeover to get a man, according to rom coms

 It’s 2021, but it seems that women still need to remove their glasses and put on some lipstick to get their man.
 We found that 1 in 5 rom coms (18%) include a makeover, involving some kind of physical change to the main character’s appearance.

 Fortunately, makeovers are becoming less frequent in modern rom coms.
 The majority of ‘glow-ups’ (16%) appear in films released in 2015 or earlier, with mostly noughties movies featuring the classic but old-fashioned makeover (we're thinking of She's All That).

-The ‘female journalist’ stereotype is slowly disappearing
+The ‘female journalist’ stereotype is fading

 Our rom com analysis shows that 1 in 3 rom coms (34%) have a main character who works in media, such as a writer or magazine editor.
 From back in the ’90s with journalist Annie Reed in Sleepless in Seattle, female protagonists working in media are rife among rom coms – think Bridget Jones, Carrie Bradshaw and Andy Sachs, to name a few.